 After every forest-clearing measure, Swissgrid checks whether additional safety measures are required to protect people and the environment.
 For example, snow barriers and timber tripods are erected to protect against avalanches.
 Moreover, Swissgrid also plants young trees in glades along the line route.
 These kinds of precautions were taken in the municipalities of Ernen, Goms and Obergoms.
 They guarantee the safety of the roads, which are used year-round, during winter.
 Besides this, they also support the growth of the forest in the vicinity of the line.
 The measures allow the forest to fulfil its long-term role of unrestrictedly protecting against avalanches.

-In the section stretching from Mörel to Ernen, the forest-clearing activities along the line route are expected to be carried out in the winter of 2021/22.
+In the section stretching from Mörel to Ernen, the forest-clearing activities along the line route are expected to be carried out by the spring of 2021.
 In this section Swissgrid will once again review whether additional protective measures for avalanches and snow slides are necessary.
 A definitive assessment of the situation and the agreement upon suitable measures is possible only after deforestation.